BYU fan banned for racist incident at volleyball game

-PROVO, Utah (ABC4 Sports) – A BYU fan has been banned for repeatedly calling a Duke player the N-word and threatening her during Friday night’s women’s volleyball game at Smith Fieldhouse.
+PROVO, Utah (ABC4 Sports) – A Brigham Young University fan has been banned for repeatedly calling a Duke player the N-word and threatening her during Friday night’s women’s volleyball game at Smith Fieldhouse.

 BYU released a statement on Saturday saying, “To say we are extremely disheartened in the actions of a small number of fans in last night’s volleyball match…is not strong enough language.
 We will not tolerate behavior of this kind.
 Specifically, the use of a racial slur at any of our athletic events is absolutely unacceptable.
 We wholeheartedly apologize to Duke University and especially its student athletes.”